Bicycle safety: The Netherlands

 The trend away from the bicycle and towards motor cars only began to decrease in the 1970s, when Dutch people took to the streets to protest against the large number of child deaths on the roads: in some years, over 500 children were killed in car accidents in the Netherlands.
 This protest movement was known as the Stop de Kindermoord (literally "Stop the Child Murder" in Dutch).
 The success of this movement — along with other factors, such as the oil shortages of 1973–74 — turned Dutch government policy around and the country began to restrict motor vehicles in its towns and cities and to direct its focus on growth towards other forms of transport, with the bicycle perceived as critical in making Dutch streets safer and towns and cities more people-friendly and livable.

 Cycling is a common mode of transport in the Netherlands, with 36% of the people listing the bicycle as their most frequent mode of transport on a typical day as opposed to the car (45%) and public transport (11%).
 Cycling has a modal share of 27% of all trips (urban and rural) nationwide.

-This high modal share for bicycle travel is enabled by unusually flat topography, excellent cycling infrastructure such as cycle paths, cycle tracks, protected intersections, ample bicycle parking and by making cycling routes shorter, quicker and more direct than car routes.
+This high modal share for bicycle travel is enabled by unusually flat topography, cycling infrastructure such as cycle paths, cycle tracks, protected intersections, bicycle parking and by making cycling routes shorter, quicker and more direct than car routes.